Last Night (Diddy song): Composition

 "Last Night" is written in the key of E minor (recorded a half-step lower in E♭ minor).
 The song moves at a tempo of 121 beats per minute, and the vocals in the song span from B3 to D5.

 Chart performance

-"Last Night" peaked at number ten on the Hot 100, becoming his second top-ten hit off Press Play.
+"Last Night" peaked at number ten on the Hot 100, becoming his second top-ten hit off Press Play and to date last top 10 of Diddy on the chart.
 The track was a moderate hit worldwide.
 "Last Night" managed to go top 20 in ten different countries.
 In the UK, "Last Night" only reached number 14, becoming his first single from Press Play not to hit the top ten.

 Live performance

 On June 26, 2007, Diddy performed "Last Night" at the 2007 BET Awards which featured Cole and Lil' Kim.